SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

 ## Tags as Folders

+!!! info Note
+To use this functionality, it has to be enabled first in the User Settings, under the UI Theme column.
+The state of this toggle also saves with the UI theme.
+!!!

 From the "Manage tags" button (gear icon), each tag entry has a multi-state toggle button to cycle between these tags-as-folder modes (called "bogus folder" in the code):

 - one click to turn this tag into an "open folder".
 It will appear as a virtual entry in the card list; clicking into it will only show cards with that tag
 - another click to turn this tag into a "closed folder".
 As above, but cards tagged with this tag will not appear by default - you'll need to click into the folder to see them.
 - another click to reset tag-as-folder state for this tag.